MiheerTamkhane/Alkira-assignment/README.md

 # DataTable In React

-Bult DataTable using ReactJs and React Bootstrap, which has features like sorting, searching, pagination and entries per page.
+Built DataTable using ReactJs and React Bootstrap, which has features like sorting, searching, pagination and entries per page.
 This is an assignment given by Alkira Inc.

 ## Live

-This project is hosted on netlify.app
+This project is hosted on netlify.

 https://nba-table.netlify.app/